-"Run and controlled by disabled people, for disabled people."
+"Run and managed by Disabled people for Disabled people."

 To promote and bring about inclusion and equality for all disabled people in all areas of life by:

-Ensuring that they have access to relevant disability information, advice and support from HAD
+Ensuring that disabled people have access to relevant information, advice and support from HAD

 Delivering high quality services that empower and enable disabled people to have the freedom of choice, access their rights to live independently and gain equality